solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

       }
 ```

-So, while definition itself is very self-explanatory let's walk it through.
+So, while this definition is very self-explanatory let's walk it through anyway.
 First we fetch our input
 from Git.
 Then we do some preliminary *things* before building our complex Docker image.
 Finally, we
-push image into the Docker Hub.
-One point to note is keyword in our first get.
+put image into the Docker Hub.
+One point to note is keyword *trigger* in our first *get*.
 This boolean value
-controls if job should be triggered when resources state changes (Ie. you push something into your repository).
+controls if the job should be triggered automatically when resource state changes
+(Ie. you push something into your repository).

 I have divided my more complex tasks into separate files, so it's easier to see top-level flow from main pipeline file.
 For every task we can also define different running environment.